LinxiQIU/Attribute_Learning/README.md

 * change: give the information of a specific experiment (e.g. the changes of batch_size, epochs or optimizer)

+* with_seg: whether to perform segmentation in the meta block

 * root: the root directory of training dataset